AECCSB/sacb-meeting/scholars.md

 Due to limited funding to support travel expenses, priority will be given to applicants from the United States.

-The application deadline for essay submission is **Friday, Nov.
-1, 2024**.
+The application deadline for essay submission is **Friday, Dec.
+2, 2024**.

-We will notify all applicants of their application's status by **Dec.
-1, 2024**.
+We will notify all applicants of their application's status by **Mid-December, 2024**.